If you use marijuana, be warned when driving through Texas

 When You get caught

 Regardless of the reason you found yourself facing charges pertaining to marijuana possession, you should contact a lawyer immediately.
-An El Paso possession of marijuana attorney will be able to provide you with the necessary legal representation and defense for your case.
+An drug charges attorney will be able to provide you with the necessary legal representation and defense for your case.